muhammadSabeelAhmed/EN-TV/README.md

 # EN-TV
 Design and develoepd by Muhammad Sabeel Ahmed

-This aplication required internet permissions only.
+This aplication required internet permissions only containing connectivity with broadcast servers for TV & Radio as well.

 ## Questions